ChiragDugar04/Pneumonia_Detection/README.md

 ---

 ## 🤖 Future Improvements
-✨ Implement Grad-CAM to visualize CNN attention on the images.
+- ✨ Implement Grad-CAM to visualize CNN attention on the images.
-✨ Train on a larger dataset for more generalizable predictions.
+- ✨ Train on a larger dataset for more generalizable predictions.
-✨ Create a REST API for model inference.
+- ✨ Create a REST API for model inference.

 ---

-## 📄 License
+## 📝 License

-**This project is open-source and available under the MIT License.**
+This project is open-source and available under the **MIT License**.

 ---

 ## ⭐ Acknowledgments